Arithmeticity of the Kontsevich--Zorich monodromies of certain families of square-tiled surfaces: Kontsevich--Zorich monodromy for genus two origamis

-The goal of this section is to prove Theorem \ref{Thm:ArithmShadVee} (an unpublished result of Martin M\"oller), stating that the shadow Veech group, respectively the Kontsevich-Zorich monodromy of an origami in genus \(g=2\) has finite index in \(\mbox{SL}_2(\mathbb{Z})\).
+The goal of this section is to prove Theorem \ref{Thm:ArithmShadVee} (an unpublished result of Martin M\"oller), stating that the Kontsevich--Zorich monodromy of an origami in genus \(g=2\) has finite index in \(\mbox{SL}(2,\mathbb{Z})\).